phreaknik/phonon-network/README.md

 The included data is packed into a `Phonon` and is stored at the first unused index.

 > Note that there is a maximum number of phonons which may be stored on a given card.
-If the card runs out of space, this API call will fail, but the user can store the phonon somewhere else and send it to the card at any time - of course this means the user must also persist the `recipientIndex`, which is not part of the phonon deposit metadata!
+If the card runs out of space, this API call will fail, but the user can store the phonon somewhere else and send it to the card at any time - of course this means the user must also persist the `nonce`, which is not part of the phonon deposit metadata!

 ### Nonce Tracking